Kedthecat/CaliforniaCTF/README.md

-Welcome to the writeup for CaliforniaCTF!
+Welcome to the writeup for CaliforniaCTF that i made!

 First off let’s start the machine up and wait 5 mins.